rkuma183/wilsonmar.github.io/_posts/2017-08-22-cloud-foundry.md

 "Elastic runtime" is about growing or shrinking processors, memory, disk space, etc. to meet demand from customers.

+   DEFINITION: Worker apps wait for requests, like a cron job (daemons) in Linux.
+   Worker apps can start on a schedule, such as every 15 minutes.

 ## Health Monitoring and Self-Healing